-CRISIL's criteria for rating annuity and HAM road projects October 2020
+CRISIL Ratings criteria for rating annuity and HAM road projects

-Ratings
+October 2023

+Criteria contacts

+Somasekhar Vemuri

+Senior Director, Regulatory Affairs & Operations, and Chief Criteria Officer Email: somasekhar.vemuri@crisil.com

+Ramesh Karunakaran

+Director - Rating Criteria and Product Development Email: ramesh.karunakaran@crisil.com

+Chaitali Nehulkar Director - Rating Criteria and Product Development Email: chaitali.nehulkar@crisil.com

+Vishal Krishna Rating Analyst - Rating Criteria and Product Development Email: vishal.krishna@crisil.com

+Vishal Raj Rating Analyst - Rating Criteria and Product Development Email: vishal.raj@crisil.com

+In case of any feedback or queries, you may write to us at criteria.feedback@crisil.com

+Executive summary

-Criteria contacts Somasekhar Vemuri Senior Director, Rating Criteria and Product Development somasekhar.vemuri@crisil.com Chaitali Nehulkar Associate Director, Rating Criteria and Product Development chaitali.nehulkar@crisil.com Venkata Sumanth Devarapalli Analyst, Rating Criteria and Product Development venkatasumanth.devarapalli@crisil.com Ramesh Karunakaran Director, Rating Criteria and Product Development ramesh.karunakaran@crisil.com Venkatesh Balakrishnan Manager, Rating Criteria and Product Development venkatesh.balakrishnan@crisil.com Radhika Uday Patankar Analyst, Rating Criteria and Product Development radhika.patankar@crisil.com For feedback and queries, write to us at criteria.feedback@crisil.com Executive summary The Government of India invites private participation in the road construction segment by awarding projects under different models such as cash contracts (engineering, procurement and construction [EPC]), toll, annuity, and hybrid annuity.
+The Government of India invites private participation in the road construction segment by awarding projects under different models such as cash contracts (engineering, procurement and construction [EPC]), toll, annuity, and hybrid annuity.
 The fundamental differences in these models are the method of compensation and the obligations during the construction and operational phases.
-This criteria document outlines CRISIL's approach and methodology for rating annuity and hybrid annuity model (HAM) road projects.
+This criteria document outlines CRISIL Ratings' approach and methodology for rating annuity and hybrid annuity model (HAM) road projects.

 In annuity road projects, a special purpose vehicle (SPV) constructs the road and receives fixed payments from the National Highways Authority of India (NHAI) or state government authorities throughout the concession period, with an obligation to maintain the quality of the road.
 Unlike toll road projects, demand risk here is mitigated by a steady stream of assured payments.

 HAM is a variant which combines the features of annuity and EPC projects.
 In HAM projects, the concessionaire receives inflation-adjusted payments during the project implementation phase to fund a certain percentage of the project cost.
 During the operational phase, these projects receive annuity payments and maintenance compensation, which are adjusted for interest rate and inflation, respectively.

 Both annuity and HAM projects face construction and funding risks in the project phase.
 Construction risk depends on the availability of right of way (ROW) and environment and forest clearances.
 Funding risk mainly involves the ease of tying up financing.
 These risks are mitigated in HAM projects by certain features such as presence of 80% ROW before the work begins and funding support from the concessioning authority during the construction phase.

 During the operational phase, annuity road projects are insulated from fluctuations in revenue as cash flow to the concessionaire is fixed and semi-annual as per the concession agreement.
 So, the major residual risk pertains to the costs - operations and maintenance (O&M), and major maintenance and repair (MMR) - to maintain the road.
-CRISIL's analysis of annuity road projects considers adequacy of these costs and potential increases therein due to inflation.
-CRISIL sensitises these costs to inflation when assessing whether cash inflow can absorb the impact of any unanticipated increase in cost.
+CRISIL Ratings' analysis of annuity road projects considers the adequacy of these costs and potential increases therein due to inflation.

 Operational HAM projects, in addition to the annuities, have inflows comprising interest on the residual annuities and inflation-linked maintenance compensation.
 Such a project resembles a financial asset with almost a pass through cash flow structure, if bid appropriately.
-The major residual risk, therefore, is the extent of adverse comovements in the interest rate and inflation.
-CRISIL's analysis of HAM projects centrally factors in structural cushion in terms of leverage along with any liquidity buffer to manage these residual risks.
-CRISIL's analysis also looks at the counterparty risks and adequacy of the liquidity cushion to counter any delay in payment of annuity by the counterparty.
-Scope The scope of the criteria1 applies to projects that receive annuity payments from counterparties such as NHAI and state governments.
-Rating annuity and HAM roads An annuity or HAM road project has two main stages:
+The major residual risk, therefore, is the extent of adverse co-movements in the interest rate and inflation.
+CRISIL Ratings' analysis of HAM projects centrally factors in structural cushion in terms of leverage along with any liquidity buffer to manage these residual risks.
+The revised model concession agreement pegs the interest rate for annuity with MCLR (Marginal Cost of Funds based Lending Rate) - which typically is the index used for interest on term loans, thereby further reducing the residual risks.

+CRISIL Ratings' analysis also looks at the counterparty risks and adequacy of the liquidity cushion to counter any delay in payment of annuity by the counterparty.

+Scope

+The scope of the criteria applies to projects that receive annuity payments from counterparties such as NHAI and state governments.